Importance of Saliva in Oral Health and How to Maintain It

 As dental plaque builds, the bacteria can cling onto the teeth and produce acid, causing an acid attack and enamel erosion.
 Eventually, a tiny opening, or hole, will form in the center of your teeth, known as a cavity.

-A patient getting a saliva test
+a patient getting a saliva test

 How Is Saliva Formed?